30th January 2020

-If your company is registered for VAT on the standard scheme then there is some good news as you can claim a small percentage of the mileage back on your tax return.
+If your business is registered for VAT on the standard scheme, then there is some good news, as you can claim a small percentage of the mileage back on your tax return.

-We are not going to bore you with how the VAT on the mileage allowance is calculated, your accountant should work it out for you when preparing your VAT return.
+We will not bore you with how the VAT on the mileage allowance is calculated; your accountant should work it out for you when preparing your VAT return.

-We hope that this information helps and if you’d like to read more top tips and guides from MyAccountant, please visit our blog page.
+We hope this information helps, and if you’d like to read more top tips and guides from MyAccountant, please visit our blog page.

-If you’d like to discuss what MyAccountant can do for you, please feel free to call us for a chat on 0800 917 9100 or e-mail firstname.lastname@example.org.
+If you’d like to discuss what MyAccountant can do for you, please feel free to call us for a chat at 0800 917 9100 or e-mail email@example.com.